Creebos/Mindwatch/README.md

 # Mindwatch: Keeping tech minds in balance

-## 🎯 Project idea
+## 🎯 Introduction and Motivation
+In recent years, the tech industry has experienced rapid growth, accompanied by high demands on employees' mental and emotional well-being.
+The pressures of tight deadlines, long hours, and complex projects often lead to increased stress, anxiety, and burnout among professionals in this field.
+Despite growing awareness, mental health support in workplaces remains reactive rather than proactive.

-This project involves developing a web-based tool designed to assess the mental health of employees in the tech industry through an interactive survey.
-The system will utilize AI to analyze survey responses, identifying potential mental health concerns and providing insights based on patterns observed in the data.
-The platform aims to offer an early warning system for mental health issues among tech professionals, helping organizations take proactive steps to support their employees.
-The Tool will collect from work activities aswell, including repository changes, project status and deadlines aswell as other work performance data.
+To address this gap, we are developing MindWatch, a web-based tool designed to assess and monitor the mental health of employees in the tech industry.
+Our motivation stems from the need to create a system that not only identifies potential mental health concerns early but also empowers organizations to take informed, proactive measures to support their workforce.

+The platform will leverage AI to analyze survey responses, incorporating standardized mental health assessments such as PHQ-9, GAD-7, MBI, and PSQ.
+It will also integrate data from work-related activities, such as repository changes, project statuses, deadlines, and other performance metrics, to provide a comprehensive picture of an employee’s well-being.

+At the end of this project, we aim to deliver a functional and insightful tool that uses AI-driven insights to help organizations foster healthier, more sustainable working environments for their employees.
+Our ultimate vision is to contribute to reducing mental health challenges in the tech industry by bridging the gap between awareness and action.

 ## 👥 Team